mckennapsean/dissertation/content/03-framework.md

 several key components: a _motivation_; clear, tangible visualization _artifacts_ related to design decisions; and a collection of design _methods_.
 We illustrate an overview of a design activity in [@fig:activity].

+![
+  Breakdown of a _design activity_.
+  The design activity framework is composed of a series of design activities, each with a motivation, visualization artifacts, and design methods.
+We characterize these three components to answer high-level questions about the design process, thus increasing the actionability of the framework.
+](figures/daf/design-activity.pdf){#fig:activity width="100%"}

 The **motivation** of an activity is the specific purpose behind the methods and